Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 Since amphibians need water to breed and thrive, make sure to provide a wildlife pond.
 The perfect pond will include shallow areas for easy access for amphibians and deeper areas for overwintering.
 Include both floating and submerged plants, as well as shaded areas near the pond where frogs can hide.
 Install a few stepping stones around the garden, where amphibians can soak up warmth naturally.

 Some plants are poisonous to frogs.
 Avoid planting eggplant, rhubarb, potatoes and snow peas, among other things, which are poisonous.
 Include seasonal flowering plants in your garden that will attract insects throughout the year.

 Although you may not want a lizard crawling around your living room, lizards in the garden help control other pests naturally.

-Consider installing a pond or small fountain where the lizard can drink from, and which will also attract insects and other wildlife.
+Consider installing a pond or small fountain that the lizard can drink from.
+This will also attract insects and other wildlife.
 Avoid feeding lizards yourself; it’s better if they find food for themselves.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2018 Diane Lockridge

 Louise89 on August 05, 2019:

 Peggy Woods from Houston, Texas on August 02, 2018: